 Are you planning a day trip to San Francisco?
 What is the one thing you must do on your one day in San Francisco?

 Would love to hear all about your trip to San Francisco.
-Please come back and let me know all about it.

 Don’t forget to share the love on Pinterest: